ryanwalder/how-to-git/README.md

 Tired of typing so much?
 Make aliases!

-Run the below commands to add the aliases to your global config, once entered you can then use the word after the `alias.` as if it were a git command itself
+Run the below commands to add the aliases to your global config, once entered you can start using them via `alias_name` were `alias_name` is the part after the `.` in `alias.test` e.g.

-EG:

 ```
 $ git config --global alias.st status